Class RasterImage

 Sets the resolution for this Aspose.Imaging.RasterImage.

-public virtual void SetResolution(double dpiX, double dpiY)
+public virtual void SetResolution(

 Parameters